-For the full story on 2015 trends in Director and executive reward, download our KMP report here.
+For the full story on 2015 trends in Director and executive reward, download our KMP report using the form at the bottom of the page.

 Egan Associates believes that fixed remuneration increases at all levels of staff in 2015 will be modest, with the majority of organisations making annual pay adjustments in the range of 2% to 3%, although we also expect greater variation by company and industry sector.